APY Gallery Sydney

 A Redfern Gateway to Authentic Aboriginal Art

-APY Gallery Sydney, located at 143 Redfern Street in the heart of inner-Sydney, is a pioneering Indigenous-owned gallery celebrating contemporary Aboriginal and Torres Strait Islander art.
-Founded as part of the APY Art Centre Collective, the gallery connects Sydney audiences directly with artists and art centres across the APY Lands in far northwest South Australia, regional communities, and Adelaide.
-This commitment to direct artist representation sets APY Gallery apart in the Australian art landscape, bringing the authentic voices and creations of early-career and established Aboriginal artists to Redfern's culturally rich neighbourhood.
+APY Gallery Sydney sits at 143 Redfern Street in inner-Sydney and specialises in contemporary Aboriginal and Torres Strait Islander art.
+It's part of the APY Art Centre Collective and connects Sydney viewers with artists working across the APY Lands in far northwest South Australia, regional communities, and Adelaide.
+Most galleries just stock art, but this one brings you direct contact with the artists themselves.
+That makes a real difference, especially with early-career and established Aboriginal artists now showing their work in Redfern's culturally significant neighbourhood.

 Rotating Exhibitions and Artist-Focused Programming